-- Cosmetic Dental Care Discussion:
+Cosmetic Dental Care Discussion:

-- What are Dental Veneers?
+What are Dental Veneers?

 There are many cosmetic dental care services to make your teeth looking amazing.
 We will be discussing various local cosmetic dental care procedures that local dentists use to provide their patients with a brighter and more attractive smile.
 One dental procedure or dental restoration many cosmetic dentists offer their patients is called dental veneers.
-Dental veneers can provide amazing esthetically pleasing teeth, if done right.
+Dental veneers can provide amazing esthetically pleasing teeth if done right.
 Giving the patient, whiter teeth and more straight teeth look.
-By offering patients with Dental Veneers, dentists can provide a amazing cosmetic dental care restoration - that can be made within couple of weeks or less for the patient.
+By offering patients with Dental Veneers, dentists can provide an amazing cosmetic dental care restoration - that can be made within a couple of weeks or less for the patient.
 Dental Veneers are usually made of thin porcelain covering - that is placed usually on the front of teeth.
 Dental veneers are mostly on the front teeth and up to the pre-molars - though some dentists go all the way back to the molars if they want a maximum esthetic look.
 Each dental treatment plan - can & does vary from patient to patient.

-trimming by the dentist.
+Dental Veneers have the advantage of needing very little tooth preparation or tooth trimming by the dentist.
 Dental veneers usually are made for front teeth - and the dental veneer is only placed on the front of the tooth (with a small covering going over the edge of the tooth).
 That is, the dental veneer does not cover the whole tooth, like a dental crown.
 Dental full crowns need the whole tooth to be trimmed & shaped - so, the crown goes on like a hat on the tooth.
 Hence, a crown needs a lot more tooth structure trimming and tooth reduction.

-improve your overall well-being.
+Wherever you go and whatever you do, remember that you’re never fully dressed without a smile.
+Most people would agree that there is nothing like a great smile.
+Able to brighten up a room on the dreariest of days, smiling can not only elevate the mood of others around you, but also your own.
+It is proven that smiling on a daily basis can improve your overall well-being.
 Unfortunately, not everyone is comfortable sharing their smile with others.
 People with teeth that are irregularly shaped, chipped or discolored, can cause insecurity or embarrassment.
-Luckily, dental veneers, thin pieces of tooth-colored porcelain cemented to the front surfaces of your natural teeth, and are an easy way to address a variety of physical and aesthetic problems providing an attractive and natural looking smile.
+Luckily, dental veneers, thin pieces of tooth-colored porcelain cemented to the front surfaces of your natural teeth, and are an easy way to address a variety of physical and aesthetic problems providing an attractive and natural-looking smile.

 - Wondering about how the Dental Veneer procedure works?

-Your dentist will remove a small portion of your the surface of your tooth to allow for placement of the veneer.
+Your dentist will remove a small portion of the surface of your tooth to allow for the placement of the veneer.
 The dentist will then take an impression of the tooth and send it to a dental lab, where the veneer is then made to fit the tooth and mouth.
 There are some dental veneers are made in-office, without needing to be sent to the dental lab.
 The final step is to bond the dental veneer to the tooth with resin cement.
 Each tooth veneer is done separately to ensure a straight and accurate smile as it pertains to your mouth.

-While the enamel of teeth are fairly strong and resilient, teeth enamel can still be worn down, chipped and even broken.
+While the enamel of teeth is fairly strong and resilient, teeth enamel can still be worn down, chipped and even broken.
 Enamel can be eaten away from highly acidic foods and drinks, acid reflux and even brushing your teeth from excessive abrasion over the years.
 The hard truth is that no amount of good oral hygiene can guarantee that your tooth enamel will not be worn down or damaged-- and enamel does not grow back.
 The good news is, enamel can be replaced.
 According to the American Academy of Cosmetic Dentistry, getting dental veneers are an excellent treatment for teeth to give a person an aesthetically pleasing smile.

 Are your teeth a noticeable unattractive shade of brown or yellow?
 If so, you are not alone.
 Many years of eating foods with pigment, drinking coffee and tea and smoking cigarettes and cigars are considered to be the highest contributors to stained teeth enamel.
 While stained enamel can be bleached by a dentist or even at home, it can become stained again (and again).
 Looking for a way to whiten your teeth, thus enhancing your smile one time only?
 According to the National Institutes of Health (NIH), teeth veneers are extremely stain resistant, so long gone will be the days of worrying about your teeth becoming stained or having to continue bleaching procedures.

 Dental veneers usually do not last forever.
 The answer to how long dental veneers last - is that it depends.
 On average, dental veneers can possibly last 10 years or longer.
-Generally though, they do not last that long.
+Generally, though, they do not last that long.
 The longevity of the dental veneers does depend on the patient & how they take care of their teeth.
 If the patient that has dental veneers - and is trying to open soda bottles with their teeth or is someone who grinds their teeth at night - then the chance of dental veneers in their mouth not lasting that long does increase.

 - Dental Veneers can fall off:

-Many people that have 4 or 6 or 8 dental veneers in their mouth, sometime may experience their dental veneer coming out or falling out.
+Many people that have 4 or 6 or 8 dental veneers in their mouth, some time may experience their dental veneer coming out or falling out.
 This does not happen all the time, but it can happen and does happen to patients with dental veneers.
 It is important to hold on to the dental veneer that has fallen out - and go to your dentist as soon as possible to hopefully place back into the mouth.

-Many people wonder can slightly crooked teeth or angled teeth be fixed with Dental Veneers?
+Many people wonder can slightly crooked teeth or angled teeth be Fixed with Dental Veneers?
 The simple answer is maybe yes.
 This can be done cosmetically pleasing by the right experienced cosmetic dentist.
 Gaped teeth or slightly crooked teeth can be treated with orthodontic procedures or by an orthodontist - but, these problems can also be possibly nicely fixed with dental veneers.
 Doing extensive teeth straightening with dental veneers may not be a great idea.
 But for a small amount of straightening, it can be effective.
-Should do thorough dental consultation with your dentist.
+You should do thorough dental consultation with your dentist.

 Since veneers are attached to the front surfaces of your teeth, they camouflage any minor cosmetic problems or slight alignment of front teeth.
 It is important to note that dental veneers can't always replace orthodontic treatment, and your dentist may refer you to an orthodontist instead of placing veneers.
 Make an appointment with your dentist to find out if dental veneers are a good choice for you.